The Sopranos: Season 6 (2006–07)

+Christopher's film Cleaver is released, and Carmela is upset that the boss character, who is based on Tony, sleeps with his underling's girlfriend, who seems to be based on Christopher's ex Adrianna.
+Tony's negative portrayal in the movie further strains his relationship with Christopher.
 Tony considers killing several of his associates for relatively minor infractions, including Paulie Gualtieri.
 Christopher is unable to thrive in the business because of his addiction, deflecting his problems by relapsing and killing his friend from Narcotics Anonymous and co-writer of Cleaver, J. T. Dolan.
 He is then seriously injured in a car accident while driving under the influence of narcotics.
 Tony, the sole passenger, finally loses patience with Christopher's failings and suffocates him.
-He later tries to justify his actions by bringing up the infant car seat that was impaled by a branch in the accident, implying that Christopher was a danger to his daughter.
+He later tries to justify his actions by bringing up the infant car seat that was impaled by a branch in the accident, implying that Christopher was a danger to his new daughter.

 A.J. is dumped by his fiancée and he slips into depression, culminating in a suicide attempt in the backyard pool.
 After spending some time in a mental institution, he returns home but is still haunted by existential questions and he ultimately decides to join the army.
 Tony and Carmela come up with a movie set job to keep him from enlisting, with Tony promising he would one day finance A.J.'s nightclub.
 Dr. Melfi is convinced by colleagues that Tony is making no progress and may even be using talk therapy to excuse his own actions and as practice for manipulative behavior.
-She drops him as a patient and he fully quits therapy.
+She drops him as a patient, and he fully quits therapy.